deankuo/Taipei-House-Price-Prediction/README.md

-# Taipei-House-Price-Prediction
+# Taipei House Price Prediction
-We accessed data through 591 housing transaction
+We accessed data through 591 housing transaction, and try to figure out the correlation between housing descriptions and its price range.